Massacres of Hutus during the First Congo War: Massacres of Hutu of all nationalities

 Many Burundian Hutu refugees living in South Kivu shared the fate of their Rwandan and Congolese companions.
 Many were killed when their camps were attacked or while fleeing to the west with the Rwandans.
-Others drowned when they attempted to cross Lake Tanganyika in search of safety and but others were massacred by the Burundian army when they were forcibly repatriated to Burundi, especially at Gatumba border post, but also elsewhere along the Ruzizi river, which they attempted to cross in order to reach the Burundian provinces of Bubanza and Cibitoke.
+Some drowned when they attempted to cross Lake Tanganyika in search of safety and others were massacred by the Burundian army when they were forcibly repatriated to Burundi, especially at Gatumba border post, but also elsewhere along the Ruzizi river, which they attempted to cross in order to reach the Burundian provinces of Bubanza and Cibitoke.

 Hutu of Congolese nationality were also selected and targeted.
 An example is of the 30 October 1996 killing of 350 Hutu Congolese by AFDL units with blows of hammers to the head in Rutshuru town centre, close to the ANP house.
 "In the days leading up to the massacres, the soldiers had appealed to civilians who had fled the village of Kiringa, one kilometre from Rutshuru, to return home to attend a large public meeting on 30 October.
 When they returned to the village, the inhabitants of Kiringa were led to Rutshuru town centre and shut away in the ANP house.
 In the afternoon, the soldiers began to compile a register and asked people of Nande ethnic origin to return home.
 They then separated the men and women on the grounds that the women had to go and prepare the meal.
 The women were taken to the Maison de la Poste, where they were executed.
 The men were bound and led in pairs to a sand quarry several dozen metres from the ANP house.
 All of them were then executed with blows of hammers".